Skip to content

 Bleeding in this context does not mean bleeding as in an injury.
 It means to bleed color to the terminal, which is printing a color and not doing a reset.

-Farben has 2 ways you can purposefully bleed, and both of them are printers.
-No, not those printers...
+Farben has several ways you can purposefully bleed, and all of them share the b suffix in their names.

 cprintb!()